Language Specification

 // where N is the file size in bytes

-The codegen/linker/assembler reads the file at the specified path (relative to your project root) and includes its raw bytes in the compilation artifact (e.g. Swim file).
-Similar to .incbin in ARM assembly.
+The code generator, linker, or assembler reads the file at the specified path relative to the project root and includes its raw bytes in the compilation artifact.

 Borrow